segrelab/bm3-book/optimization/core_concepts.md

 What about 6?

-I can stand at 6 because it is an element of A, but can I stretch out my arms without leaving the set?
-The answer this time in no. No matter how short my arms are as soon as I reach out to either side (i.e to 5.99 or 6.01), I am outside of A. So even though 6 is an element of $A$ is does not get to be an interior point.
+I can stand at 6 because it is an element of $A$, but can I stretch out my arms without leaving the set?
+The answer this time in no. No matter how short my arms are as soon as I reach out to either side (i.e to 5.99 or 6.01), I am outside of $A$.
+So even though 6 is an element of $A$ is does not get to be an interior point.

 ![Number line drawing](figs/int_pts/ex_pt_3.png)

 As you might imagine, the same is true about -2.
 When I stand at -2 and reach out my arms to both sides, ther is one direction that I can reach, but if I reach to the left (i.e. to the more negative side of the number line),  there are no more elements of $A$ for me to touch, no matter how short my arm is.
-SO -2 also does not get to be an interior point of $A$.
+So -2 also does not get to be an interior point of $A$.
 This is an example of a key part of the definition of an interior point, the $\epsilon$-neighborhood must go on both sides of the point and be centered at the point.